 Who told me about modesty and how I should be dressing and how my daughters should be dressing?
 What does modesty have to do with homeschooling?
 Why do all homeschool boys look alike with similar short haircuts?
 Who convinced me that my children could never “date”, but must only “court” and that my husband gets to choose our children’s future spouses?
 How did, “I Kissed Dating Goodbye” become such a popular book?
 Who named the government as “evil” for wanting to know how our children are educated?
 Why do homeschoolers assume the worst when they file their “notice to intent” with their local school district?

 Why do they assume that the school district secretary doesn’t want to deal with homeschoolers and will instigate more trouble by wanting more information than required by law?
-Who made up this purity ring ceremony – - – and that our teen daughters should wear their purity rings symbolizing their virginity until they replace it with their wedding ring?
+Who made up this purity ring ceremony – – – and that our teen daughters should wear their purity rings symbolizing their virginity until they replace it with their wedding ring?
 Who started this thing where daughters shave their fathers beards?
-Ewww.
-Below you will see an invitation to a Father Daughter Tea from Vision Forum.
-Fast forward to 1:37 to see daughters shaving their fathers.
-Um, really???
+Ewwwwww!

 Who decided that boys should have their homes paid for before they get married?
 And why are organized sports so wrong?
 When did Young Earth creation become a primary issue to be a Christian and that if you didn’t believe it, you might not be Christian?
 Why are scientists looked at as if suspect?
-Psychology is of the devil.
+Who decided that psychology is of the devil?
 What’s with all of those pictures of large families with matching clothes on the covers of homeschooling magazines?
 Are my children supposed to be wearing matching clothes?
 Who decided that was the right way to dress kids?
 Who decided that women should only wear dresses?

 And what about those who show up at conventions with head coverings – – -are we bad women if we don’t have them?
 Who decided that family-integrated churches were better than traditional churches for our family?
 Why is it that homeschoolers brag about their children being able to interact and socialize well, yet you can “pick them out” a mile away because they look and act so “different”?
 Who has been instigating the us-vs-them mentality regarding so many of these topics?
 Who decided that the only job that we should be teaching our daughters is to be “keepers of the home” and serving their fathers and then serving their future husbands?